-- TF strongly believes that social impact requires a long-term commitment and hence enters into multiyear partnerships spanning from three years to over a decade. - TF invests in strengthening these relationships and building mutual respect.
+Develop multiyear funder- nonprofit partnerships TF strongly believes that social impact requires a long-term commitment and hence enters into multiyear partnerships spanning from three years to over a decade.
+TF invests in strengthening these relationships and building mutual respect.
 It demonstrates an openness to innovate and experiment and a willingness to share learnings across partner organisations.
 The foundation engages frequently in discussions with its nonprofit partners to foster a trust-based relationship.

-- TF views core costs as intrinsic to the nonprofit partners' budget and does not have any stipulated upper limit for core cost coverage. - It believes that core costs may vary based on the nature of the initiative and the organisation.
-It engages in conversations with nonprofit partners at the proposal stage to understand their cost structure. - When the core costs of an existing programme increase significantly, TF engages with the nonprofit partner to understand the rationale and provide guidance on how to manage the costs. - TF conducts an internal analysis of nonprofit partners' cost per beneficiary, which has enabled the foundation to better understand partners' budgets and provide support to optimise costs, where possible.
+Pay a fair share of core costs TF views core costs as intrinsic to its nonprofit partners' budgets and does not have any stipulated upper limit for corecost coverage.
+It believes core costs may vary based on the nature of the initiative and the organisation.
+It engages in conversations with nonprofit partners at the proposal stage to understand their cost structure.
+When the core costs of an existing programme increase significantly, TF engages with the nonprofit partner to understand the rationale and provide guidance on how to manage the costs.
+TF conducts an internal analysis of nonprofit partners' cost per beneficiary, which has enabled the foundation to better understand partners' budgets and provide support to optimise costs, where possible.

 TF has been providing support to improve educational quality for underserved communities for almost two decades, which has resulted in establishing strong, trust-based partnerships with nonprofits.
-Given its focus on sustainable impact, TF over the years has pivoted towards a co-creation and learning approach with its nonprofit partners to advance innovation and experimentation, for continuously enhancing programmatic impact.
+Given its focus on sustainable impact, TF over the years has pivoted towards a co-creation and learning approach with its nonprofit partners to advance innovation, experimentation, and continuously enhancing programmatic impact.

 TF is cognisant of not making nonprofits overly dependent on its own funding.
 Hence it encourages nonprofits to diversify their funder base for proven programmes and to use TF's support for new or untested programmes.
-To reduce the dependence on one funder, it has also started entering into partnerships with other funders to increase the nonprofit's funder base.
+To reduce dependence on one funder, it has also started entering into partnerships with other funders to increase the nonprofit funder base.

 The family philanthropy of Thermax Ltd founders from time to time joins with TF to cover costs outside the scope of the foundation's CSR funding (e.g. support for setting up or expanding a fundraising team).
-That way, the family philanthropy and the CSR programme work in tandem to meet the holistic funding support needs of selected nonprofits.
+In this way, the family philanthropy and CSR programme work in tandem to meet the holistic funding support needs of selected nonprofits.

-To help strengthen the organisational capacity of nonprofit partners, TF is exploring a peer learning programme to enlist Thermax Ltd employees to volunteer time to help nonprofits on their OD priorities.
-In addition to providing needed support for nonprofit partners, this programme would be instrumental to promote firm building.
+To help strengthen the organisational capacity of nonprofit partners, TF is exploring a peer-learning programme to enlist Thermax Ltd employees to volunteer time to help nonprofits on their OD priorities.
+In addition to providing needed support for nonprofit partners, this programme would be instrumental to promoting firm building.